 By 2014, the event name was changed again to the Derby BBQ Festival.
 They added the Kid’s Corner play area and local food trucks as this festival grew over the years.
 By 2018, the event schedule dates were changed from September to June because of an Air Show that was being held at McConnel Air Force Base on the same day.
 By 2019, the name final changes to Smoke on the Plains Derby BBQ & Music Fest and hasn’t changed since then.

 This is when carnival rides and games were added which added more things to do with the kids and grownups.
 Sadly in 2020, the pandemic had to be canceled but returned in 2021 which was scaled back slightly to work around COVD-19 safety distancing.
-Their 2022 BBQ & Music Fest this year is expected to be bigger than ever.

-Smoke on the Plains – 2022 Results
+Smoke On The Plains – 2022 Results

 This year was certainly a real smoker and not just in one single category either!
 Luckily for some very talented folks at this year’s Smoke on the Plains barbecue competition.
 Now, as you all might know, the events were split into two sections respectfully.
 The first was the Maters Series and the other was for the Backyard Barbecue.
 Here’s how it all went down for these Pitmaster winners.